akthammomani/MAXELLA-APP-Movies-Tensorflow-Recommenders-TFRS/Notebooks/TFRS-Features-Importance/README.md

 ## 3. Modeling Summary

-As we can see above from the features importance both of the new features added to the dataset : "director" and "star" are very importance with user_id.
+As we can see above from the features importance both of the new features added to the dataset : "director" and "star" are very important with user_id.

 ```
 DCN            RMSE mean: 1.0354, stdv: 0.0225